Auvergne: Geography

 The northern part is covered in hills, while the southern portion is mountainous and dotted with pastures.
 The Forest of Tronçais covers nearly 11000 ha and is the largest oak forest in Europe.

 Auvergne has two major rivers: the Loire runs through the southeast and borders the northeast, and the Allier runs from north to south down the center of Auvergne, with branches going east and west.
-Over many years the Allier river has created what are known as the Allier gorges.

 Auvergne has about 50 freshwater ponds and lakes.
 Some are high in the mountains and have volcanic origins.
 Lac de Guéry is the highest lake in Auvergne.

-Auvergne is bordered to the north by the region of Centre-Val de Loire, and by five former administrative regions: Rhône-Alpes to the east, Languedoc-Roussillon and Midi-Pyrénées to the south, Limousin to the west, and Burgundy to the north.